racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/ImportPyLabs.md

 ## How to Import PyLabs

-There are three ways of importing Pymonkey.
+There are three ways of importing PyLabs.

 ### PyLabs in Standard Applications